intel/vscode-oneapi-environment-configurator/README.md

 5. To switch the environment, click `Intel oneAPI: Switch environment` and select the configuration file that the environment is associated with.
 6. To delete the oneAPI environment, open the Command Palette and select `Intel oneAPI: Clear environment variables`.

-Note that the name of the configuration file can be arbitrary, but it will be used as an environment identifier.
+Also the name of the configuration file can be arbitrary, but it will be used as an environment identifier.
 Using different files with the same name will result in the reinitialization of the current environment and not the creation of a new one.

 ## Contributing
-Install Visual Studio Code (at least version 1.46) and open this project within it.
+Install Visual Studio Code (at least version 1.83.1) and open this project within it.
 You may also need `node+npm` installed:

 ```bash